Higher Specialist Training in Medical Ophthalmology

 Overview

-The programme of specialist training in ophthalmology is designed to equip doctors to work in the hospital, community, both or in the independent sector.
-The developments in the training programme are a response to the changing needs of the population which have evolved in the last 10 years and the programme is focused on meeting those needs.
+The programme of specialist training in Medical Ophthalmology is designed to equip doctors to work in the hospital, community, both or in the independent sector.
+The developments in the training programme are a response to the changing needs of the population which have evolved in the last 10 years and the specialist programme is focused on meeting those needs.

 Application & Entry